William Henry Sleeman: British Resident and later life

 Sleeman served as Resident at Gwalior from 1843 to 1849, and at Lucknow from 1849 to 1856.
 Whilst Resident at Lucknow he survived three assassination attempts.
 He was also opposed to the annexation of Oudh by Lord Dalhousie, but his advice was disregarded.
 Sleeman believed that British authorities should annex only regions of India that were plagued by violence, unjust leadership or poor infrastructure and thus maintained that native leadership should be left in place when their rule was even-handed.

 Sleeman also took an interest in phrenology and believed that the measurements of the skulls could help him identify criminal ethnic groups.

-He died and was buried at sea near Ceylon on a recovery trip to Britain in 1856, just six days after being awarded the Order of the Bath.
+He died and was buried at sea near Ceylon on a recovery trip to Britain in 1856, just six days after being awarded the Order of the Bath (KCB).

 The village Sleemanabad in Madhya Pradesh, India was named in his honour.

 Family

 Whilst in Jubbulpore, he married Amélie Josephine, the daughter of Count Blondin de Fontenne, a French nobleman.
 They had seven children.
 His second daughter, Henrietta, was married to William Alexander Ross, an uncle of Sir Ronald Ross.
 A grandson of Sleeman, Colonel Sir James Lewis Sleeman, who also wrote about thuggee and shikar (big game hunting), became a pioneer of wildlife photography in India.